OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ```text
 http://localhost:8080/calendar.png
 ```

+`localhost` is correct when testing from the Docker host.
+The Inkplate firmware must use the host's LAN hostname or IP address in `calendar.url`.

 If MQTT logging is enabled, set `mqtt.host` in `server/config.yaml` to a host that is reachable from inside the container.
 On Docker Desktop,